ikhvorost/DLog/README.md

 ## Scope

 `scope` provides a mechanism for grouping and labeling work that's done in your program, so that can see all log messages related to the defined scope of your code.
+Simply saying it builds a tree:

 ``` swift
 let log = DLog()